 A third U shaped receptacle in every outlet indicates ground connection, but the presence of it is not a surety that the outlet is grounded well.
-In absence of a ground whole home or office, electric system, and all home use devices will be vulnerable to shock electric fire.
-For avoiding it, one has to test the outlet with a multimeter.
+In the absence of a ground whole home or office, electric system, and all home use devices will be vulnerable to shock electric fire.
+To avoid it, one has to test the outlet with a multimeter.

 A multimeter is a helpful electrical tool by which you can check basic parameters like voltage, current, resistance, capacitance, and many more.
-Using a digital multimeter is not much difficult if you got some interest in working with it.
+Using a digital multimeter is not very difficult if you have some interest in working with it.

 How to check electrical ground with a multimeter

-- Set multimeter on AC voltage, set it on highest voltage value for meter’s safety against over voltage.
+- Turn the multimeter on AC voltage, set it on the highest voltage value for meter’s safety against over voltage.

 - Now insert meter testing leads into the outlet’s neutral and live receptacles.
 Usually smaller receptacle carries live voltage or phase and a larger one is for neutral.

 - In U.S. you should get 120v and 220 or 240v if you have a 220v supply.